linux4sam/egt/docs/src/started.md

 Then, clone the source and initialize Autotools.
 Typically Autotools only needs to be initialized once and it will automatically pick up most changes.
-However, when making changes to the configure scripts, the environment, or makefiles re-running autogen.txt, or more simply `autoreconf -fvi`, is necessary.
+However, when making changes to the configure scripts, the environment, or makefiles re-running autogen.sh, or more simply `autoreconf -fvi`, is necessary.

 @code{.unparsed}
 git clone --recursive https://github.com/linux4sam/egt.git cd egt
-./autogen.txt
+./autogen.sh
 @endcode

 Then, configure and build.